Senths02/portfolio/src/content/watch-party-data.md

 #### Multiple workstreams
 We had a single file for several workstreams, (including research stimulus), which caused some confusion for Engineers.

-I spent some time labelling and annotating designs and prototypes, which prevented some confusion.
+I spent some time labelling designs and prototypes, which prevented some confusion.

 The general practice now is to create a separate file for the technical build.
 <br>